Killing of Michael Brown: Dorian Johnson lawsuit

-Appointment of Delrish Moss as police chief
+Appointment of African-American police chiefs

 On May 9, 2016, Delrish Moss, a Miami law enforcement veteran and expert in community relations, was sworn in as the first permanent African American chief in Ferguson.
 He said his challenges would include diversifying the police force and dramatically improving community relations.
+Moss resigned and returned to Miami in October 2018.

+In 2023, Troy Doyle became the new police chief.
+According to Doyle, as a teenager growing up in northern St. Louis County, he was pulled over so many times on his commute that he bought a radar detector to avoid police.
+He says while he was stopped in a parking lot, a police officer pulled up and demanded identification for no apparent reason, noticed the radar detector, and took it without compensation after falsely stating it had shown up as stolen.
+Doyle says the incident is what inspired him to public service.

+The police department went from having three African-American officers in 2014 to roughly half in 2024, with only four officers still on board who had been serving at the time of the Brown shooting.

 Lezley McSpadden announces run for Ferguson City Council

 On April 25, 2018, Brown's mother, Lezley McSpadden, announced to a Harvard University forum on police violence that she would run for City Council of Ferguson.
 She did not win.